ideal-lab5/idn-docs/docs/guides_and_tutorials/parachains/smart_contracts/ink.md

 - `consume_pulse`: Validate pulse with `is_valid_pulse()` then use `pulse.rand()` for randomness
 - `consume_quote` and `consume_sub_info`: Handle subscription quotes and info responses

-5. Use the IDN Client to manage subscriptions:
+5. Use the `IdnClient` to manage subscriptions:

 ```rust
 // Request a Quote